astronomer/docs/learn/airflow-kafka.md

 ## Step 2: Create two Kafka connections

-The operators of the Apache Kafka Airflow provider use Kafka connection provided to the `kafka_conn_id` parameter to interact with a Kafka cluster.
-For this tutorial you will need to define two distinct Kafka connections because two different consumers will be created.
+The Apache Kafka Airflow provider uses a Kafka connection provided to the `kafka_conn_id` parameter of each operator to interact with a Kafka cluster.
+For this tutorial you will define two Kafka connections, because two different consumers will be created.

 1. In your web browser, go to `localhost:8080` to access the Airflow UI.

-2. Click Admin -> Connections -> + to create a new connection.
+2. Click Admin -> Connections -> **+** to create a new connection.

 3. Name your connection `kafka_default` and select the `Generic` connection type.
 Provide the details for the connection to your Kafka cluster as a JSON in the `Extra` field.
-If you are connecting to a local Kafka seclusterrver created with the `server.properties` in the info box from the [Prerequisites](#prerequisites) section you will need to use the following configuration:
+If you are connecting to a local Kafka cluster created with the `server.properties` in the info box from the [Prerequisites](#prerequisites) section, use the following configuration:

     ```json
     {